harihaysrun/coffee/README.md

 ## Colours
+My choice of colours is very self-explanatory:
 - Mainly hues of brown and beige to represent coffee and cream
 - A tinge of desaturated green for my fellow matcha lovers out there
+- and red to represent the dissatisfactory button/function
 - The edges of the boxes have a border-radius of 15px, which is neither too rounded or sharp, to imitate the roundness of a coffee bean/cup

 ## Font choice
-- Just like the rounded egdes of boxes, I wanted a font that's rounded to match the overall look and feel
+- Again, the key visual of my moodboard is roundedness.
+I wanted a font that portrays this well to match the overall look and feel
 - Some fonts that were shortlisted:
     1. Inter
-    2. Nunik???
+    2. Nunik???/Nunito
-    3. Rubik
-    Decided to go with Rubik because it's in between the first two – not too sharp or rounded
+    3. Rubik º Decided to go with this because it's the perfect in between – not too sharp or rounded

 ## Icons
-- Rather than using realistic images, I chose to use icons as they're simpler, and don't interfere/clash with the complicatedness/intricatedness of the map
+- Rather than using realistic images, I chose to use icons as they're simpler, and don't interfere/clash with the complicatedness/intricateness of the map
 - Icons were either made on Illustrator or sourced from Flaticons and Fontawesome

 # Project Complexity Matrix
+No. | Description | Implemented?
+Y/N
-1. Consume the GET endpoint of an API, or consume a CSV/JSON file
-2. Adding or removing DOM elements to the display (map, DOM tree, game screen) base on user's actions
-3. Modifying the CSS of DOM elements based on the user's actions
-4. Use of 1D traversal of array
+1 | Consume the GET endpoint of an API, or consume a CSV/JSON file | Yes <br> 1 foursquare API + 1 local JSON file 2 | Adding or removing DOM elements to the display (map, DOM tree, game screen) base on user's actions | Yes 3 | Modifying the CSS of DOM elements based on the user's actions | Yes 4 | Use of 1D traversal of array | Yes
-5. -
+5 | -
-6. Each use of CSS layout technique (Bootstrap columns, flex box, grid)
-7. Each possible search or filtering criteria in the user interface
-8. Each case of the map updating base on the user's actions
-9. Each group of layers in the Leaflet map
-10. Each group of marker clustering
-11. Each type of custom marker (using images or custom behaviour)
+6 | Each use of CSS layout technique (Bootstrap columns, flex box, grid) | Yes <br> flex box 7 | Each possible search or filtering criteria in the user interface | Yes <br> Search box in bookmarks tab 8 | Each case of the map updating base on the user's actions | Yes <br> Map & markers reset when user changes regions 9 | Each group of layers in the Leaflet map | Yes <br> 1 group 10 | Each group of marker clustering | Yes <br> 1 marker clustering 11 | Each type of custom marker (using images or custom behaviour) | Yes <br> Used coffee bean image, added a bookmark button inside of popup